vmous/jSoundClouder/README.md

 # SoundClouder

-A simple caller class possible for the SoundCloud API.
+The simplest caller class possible for the SoundCloud API.

 ## Configuration